Masked Spiking Transformer: Introduction

 \section{Introduction}

-Spiking neural networks (SNNs), considered as the next generation neural networks \cite{maassNetworksSpikingNeurons1997}, are brain-inspired neural networks based on the dynamic characteristics of biological neurons \cite{mccullochLogicalCalculusIdeas1943, izhikevichSimpleModelSpiking2003}.
-SNNs have attracted great attention due to their unique properties in handling sparse data, which can yield great energy efficiency benefits on neuromorphic hardware.
-Due to their specialties, they have been widely utilized in various fields, such as classification tasks on dynamic vision sensor (DVS) datasets \cite{kimOptimizingDeeperSpiking2021} and static datasets \cite{mengTrainingHighPerformanceLowLatency2022}, object detection \cite{caoSpikingDeepConvolutional2015} and tracking \cite{yangDashNetHybridArtificial2019}, etc. Meanwhile, popular deep learning models, including recurrent neural networks (RNN) \cite{diehlConversionArtificialRecurrent2016}, multilayer perceptron (MLP) \cite{liBraininspiredMultilayerPerceptron2022a}, and convolutional neural networks (CNN) \cite{fangDeepResidualLearning2021}, have been implemented in the form of SNNs.
-In the case of Transformer \cite{vaswaniAttentionAllYou2017}, it has not been deployed as an SNN to date, although it has achieved excellent performance in both natural language processing (NLP) and computer vision (CV) \cite{dosovitskiyImageWorth16x162020}.
-Therefore, taking advantage of the features and benefits of both models would be promising to achieve both high performance and high energy efficiency.
+Spiking neural networks (SNNs), considered as the next generation neural networks~\cite{maassNetworksSpikingNeurons1997}, are brain-inspired neural networks based on the dynamic characteristics of biological neurons~\cite{mccullochLogicalCalculusIdeas1943, izhikevichSimpleModelSpiking2003}.
+SNNs have attracted significant attention due to their unique properties in handling sparse data, which can yield great energy efficiency benefits on neuromorphic hardware.
+Due to their specialties, they have been widely utilized in various fields, such as classification~\cite{mengTrainingHighPerformanceLowLatency2022, kimOptimizingDeeperSpiking2021}, object detection~\cite{caoSpikingDeepConvolutional2015} and tracking~\cite{yangDashNetHybridArtificial2019}, etc. Nevertheless, SNNs currently can hardly realize a comparable performance to that of artificial neural networks (ANNs), especially for complex tasks such as ImageNet~\cite{rathiEnablingDeepSpiking2020a}.